EntropyString/EntropyString-Swift/README.md

 `EntropyString` provides easy creation of randomly generated strings of specific entropy using various character sets.
 Such strings are needed when generating, for example, random IDs and you don't want the overkill of a GUID, or for ensuring that some number of items have unique names.

 A key concern when generating such strings is that they be unique.
 To truly guarantee uniqueness requires that each newly created string be compared against all existing strings.
-The overhead of storing and comparing strings in this manner is often too onerous and a different strategy is desired.
+The overhead of storing and comparing strings in this manner is often too onerous and a different tack is needed.

 A common strategy is to replace the *guarantee of uniqueness* with a weaker but hopefully sufficient *probabilistic uniqueness*.
 Specifically, rather than being absolutely sure of uniqueness, we settle for a statement such as *"there is less than a 1 in a billion chance that two of my strings are the same"*.
 This strategy requires much less overhead, but does require we have some manner of qualifying what we mean by, for example, *"there is less than a 1 in a billion chance that 1 million strings of this form will have a repeat"*.